-Also of note, there was no news coverage of the boy's mauling.
+Also of note, there was no news coverage of this boy's extremely serious mauling.
 The mauling did not become news until it was found that a pit bull might be found legally vicious and might be put down after attacking a dog and seriously mauling a boy.
 That is considered important news - the pit bull's fate, not the fate of the child or the safety of the community.

-A reading of the Chicago Tribune's news story reveals how ridiculously difficult and rare it is to have a pit bull declared vicious.
+A reading of the Chicago Tribune's news story reveals how ridiculously difficult and rare it is to have a pit bull declared vicious in Illinois.

-Illinois' dangerous an vicious dog laws were written by lobbyist and head of the Pit Bull Initiatives at Best Friends Animal Society Ledy VanKavage who has said that the way the law is written, it is purposefully difficult to safeguard a neighborhood by getting an obviously vicious dog legally declared vicious.
+Illinois' dangerous and vicious dog laws were written by Ledy VanKavage, a lobbyist who is head of the Pit Bull Initiatives at Best Friends Animal Society, who has bragged that the law is purposefully written to make it difficult have a vicious dog declared vicious and safeguard the citizens of Illinois.
 "Under Illinois law, it is very easy to get a dog declared dangerous.
 Not vicious.
 That's a much more involved procedure involving the court system."
 Note that local officials must involve the State's Attorney with a full blown investigation and file a complaint in circuit court just to have a dog that has viciously attacked be declared vicious.
-It is no wonder that some municipalities choose not to initiate this process even when they should do so.
+It is no surprise that some municipalities choose not to initiate this process even when they should do so.

 (510 ILCS 5/15) (from Ch.
 8, par.
 365)